markhuot/voyage/README.md

 - batching data on extraction and load to allow for eager loading and more efficient memory usage
 - multi-phase processing to avoid circular logic and simplify transformers
 - checksuming data on extraction to avoid no-op transactions on load
-- (coming soon) async transformations allowing for parallel processing of complex data
+- async transformations allowing for parallel processing of complex data
-- a complete auditing interface to track data flow and avoid repeat work
+- a complete auditing/checksum interface to track data flow and avoid repeat work

 ## Getting started